"The ease of use and implementation were key to our decision to move ahead with FileHold."

 In order to make a workflow template available to end users for initiation, it must first be associated with a document schema.
 Users will be restricted to selecting from the workflows associated with the schema when they initiate a workflow.
 An example schema/ template association would be a 'Invoice Approval' workflow template associated with an "Invoice" document schema.
-Only Library Administrators can associate a workflow template with a document schema.
+Library Administrators and higher roles can associate a workflow template with a document schema.

 To add a workflow to a schema